New Homes in Dorset

 From castles and unique formations to harbours, islands and seafront attractions, you can also look forward to cultural attractions such as Russell Cotes Art Gallery and Museum, along with fun-filled family days at theme parks like Adventure Wonderland.

-Children in Bournemouth can continue on to outstanding secondary Glenmoor Academy, while Bournemouth School is also outstanding and offers sixth form education up to the age of 18.
+There are plenty of great primary schools across Dorset, including Jewell Academy in Bournemouth, which has been classed as outstanding by Ofsted.
+Buckland Newton CofE is a good option in Dorchester, while Poole’s Manorside Academy and Bournemouth’s Queen’s Park Academy are both outstanding, according to Ofsted.
+Children in Bournemouth can continue on to outstanding secondary Glenmoor and Winton Academies, while Bournemouth School is also outstanding and offers sixth form education up to the age of 18.
 Poole Grammar School and Dorchester’s Thomas Hardye School are both highly rated if you’re in the required catchment area.

-Getting around Dorset is easy with a selection of buses, coaches, taxis and trains readily available.
+How are the transport links in Dorset?Getting around Dorset is easy with a selection of buses, coaches, taxis and trains readily available.
 Bournemouth has a small international airport on the outskirts of town, while main roads such as the A31, A35 and A350 can be used to get around the county with no motorways passing through the region.

-The Dorset property scene
+What is the Dorset property scene like?